 What are the odds that you will become too sick or injured to work?
-Or that if such misfortune happens, it will cause significant financial strain for you or your family?
-Unfortunately, many people don’t know.
+Or that if such misfortune happens, it will cause significant financial strain for you and your family?
+Unfortunately, many people don’t face the uncomfortable truths about these questions.
 And it could cost them.

 Potential financial loss

 Your income — when viewed over your entire career — is often your single most important asset.
 A permanent disability, therefore, can have a significant impact on you and your family.
 The figures below demonstrate the potential financial loss of future earnings if you were to become permanently disabled.

 For example, a 35-year-old worker with an annual salary of $50,000 who experiences a permanent disability may lose up to $1,500,000 in potential earnings by age 65.

 How much could a disability cost you?
 You can use our calculator to find out.

 Causes of disabilities

 It is not uncommon for people to assume that most disabilities are the result of accidents.
 In reality, the majority of disabilities people suffer are due to various forms of illness.

 * Based exclusively on long-term disability (LTD) claims active during the 2017 calendar year.
 Source: Integrated Benefits Institute, Health and Productivity Benchmarking, 2017 Long Term Disability, September 11, 2018.